Fire Alarm Systems for Commercial Buildings

 What is a central fire alarm system?

-Often used to describe a system connected to a central (supervising) station that monitors alarm, trouble, and supervisory signals and dispatches responders.
-Your panel communicates via listed pathways (e.g., cellular/IP).
-Siemens platforms support these communications and detailed event reporting.
+Often used to describe a fire alarm system connected to a central (supervising) station that monitors alarm, trouble, and supervisory signals and dispatches responders.
+Your fire alarm panel communicates via listed pathways (e.g., cellular/IP).
+Siemens fire alarm systems support these communications and detailed event reporting.

-Our customers consider us a strategic building management solution partner, but it’s a two-way street.
+Our customers consider us a strategic fire alarm systems management solution partner, but it’s a two-way street.
 We consider our customers essential partners, too.
-Contact us today to build a partnership.
+Contact us today to build a partnership for effective fire alarm and fire safety solutions.